Technigo/project-todos/README.md

 # Project Todos 📝✅

-This project's goal is to apply my Redux knowdledge and build an application which pulls together all the parts of Redux by building a To Do app 💪 In this app, the user should be able to: add/ remove tasks, list tasks and toggle whether a task is done or not.
+This project's goal is to apply my Redux knowledge and build an application which pulls together all the parts of Redux by building a To Do app 💪 In this app, the user should be able to: add/ remove tasks, list tasks and toggle whether a task is done or not.

 The idea is to take advantage of Redux's state managing features and create my own Store with reducers and actions from scratch.
 I achieved this by using the **Redux Toolkit**.